peffis/edocker.mk/README.md

 this on my Macbook but other cases could be a build/ci server that knows docker but does not know erlang).

-You can use this project to build *Linux Erlang releases* and make small *Erlang Docker images* of your Erlang project.
-Like in Peter's repo, the docker image is based on the *scratch image* and contains only the bare Erlang release, no Ubuntu, Alpine or Debian OS.

 *edocker.mk* make use of a Docker container as *build machine* so you can build a *Linux release* and a *Docker image* of your project even if you are on a Mac or if you do not have the Erlang runtime installed